Home

 3. Connect a DB9 male-to-male "Null Modem" adapter to the GPS serial data cable.

-5. Connect the PC-ASTAR or Meade #505 cable to the Autostar.
+5. Connect the Meade #505 cable to the handset.

 Using a Bluetooth or USB connected GPS Receiver